Monday to Friday 10am - 3pm

 The process of developing a full pitch of your idea for a project to produce is the avenue we will provide guidance for if you decide you want to pursue a digital media arts pathway.
 This will include developing and creating a pilot, concept samples, storyboard, supporting materials, and workflow imagined to accomplish a full pitch.
 You will then get the opportunity to pitch your production proposal to our core staff team.
 Your idea will be judged on how you plan to visualize it and willingness to integrate constructive suggestions to reach your goal.
 This is the foundation for applying to funding bodies, building a portfolio for your professional arts pathway.

 Here are some examples of CML participants’ that are pursuing an artistic pathway.

 Programs for young adults are limited.
 Workforce training is a key element of Spectrum’s social enterprise model, providing paid work and training experience to individuals who face employment challenges.
 The CML provides a solid foundation to those who would like to continue film studies at the post-secondary level, or as an entry point into the film industry or to follow a career in the arts.

-For those who are ready for the challenge, the CML provides paid work on the studio’s production contracts as sound engineers, camera operators and editors as well as counselors and technical facilitators in our summer camps.
-We are proud of the fact that 45% of wages paid to contract staff went to individuals with autism.
+For those who are ready to take on the challenge, CML trained creatives can be offered paid contract work on Spectrums production team as camera operators, sound engineers, editors, and as a production facilitators or leads in our summer camps.
+We are proud of the fact that 45% of wages paid to contract staff went to autistic creatives in 2017 and 2018.